 The staff at StoneCraft would love to see them!
 Truth is, we are in motion year-round and don't always get the best photos of our works after completion.
-We encourage our clients to follow-up by sending their favorite photos of our works!
+We encourage our clients to follow-up by sending us their photos of our works!

 Searching for something in particular?
 If you don't see it here, contact us and we can forward some photos or addresses of a similar project to see in person!